Skip to main content

 • Ensures proper sprinkler head functionality: Broken or misaligned sprinkler heads can waste water by spraying driveways, sidewalks, or the street instead of your lawn.

-Key Areas Experts Check During Sprinkler System Tune-Ups
+Key Areas Experts Inspect During Sprinkler System Tune-Ups

-Professionals inspect and adjust several irrigation system components for maximum efficiency during a sprinkler system check-up.
+Professionals inspect and adjust several irrigation system components for maximum efficiency during a sprinkler system tune-up.
 Here’s what they look for:

 • Sprinkler heads: They prioritize checking for clogs, cracks, or misalignment.